grafana/grafana/docs/sources/setup-grafana/set-up-https.md

 #### Set up symlinks to Grafana

-Symlinks are like pointers on your filesystem that allow us to refer to the LetsEncrypt files, from within the `/etc/grafana` directory.
-The reason we use symlinks to the "live" files instead of copying the files is to permit you to later refresh or re-request updated certificates from LetsEncrypt using `certbot`, without needing to change any Grafana configuration.
+Symbolic links, also known as symlinks, enable you to create pointers to existing LetsEncrypt files in the `/etc/grafana` directory.
+By using symlinks rather than copying files, you can use `certbot` to refresh or request updated certificates from LetsEncrypt without the need to reconfigure the Grafana settings.

 To set up symlinks to Grafana, run the following commands: